-Below is a summary of the Prohibited Conduct found in the Policy Against Discrimination, Harassment and Sexual Misconduct.
-For more information about these categories of conduct, please see the full policy on the webpage for the Office of Equal Opportunity (OEO) (www.brandeis.edu/oeo)
+Below is a summary of the Prohibited Conduct found in the Policy Against Discrimination, Harassment, and Sexual Violence.
+For more information about these categories of conduct, please see the full policy on the webpage for the Office of Equal Opportunity (OEO) (https://brandeis.edu/oeo)

-3.0 Discrimination: Discrimination occurs when someone (or a group) is treated unfairly, less favorably and/or deprived access, benefits or opportunities in education or employment based on membership in a Protected Category.
-Protected Categories include race, color, national origin/ethnicity, sex (which includes pregnancy), sexual orientation, gender identity/expression, including transgender identity, religion, disability, age, genetics, active military or veteran status and any other characteristics protected under applicable federal or state law.
-When individuals are excluded from participation, are treated differently, or are otherwise adversely affected in a term or condition of their employment, education, living environment or participation in a University program or activity based on their membership in one of these Protected Categories, it constitutes discrimination.

-3.1 Harassment: Harassment occurs when there is unwelcome or unwanted verbal or physical conduct directed at an individual based on their membership in a Protected Category.
-Protected Categories include race, color, national origin/ethnicity, sex (which includes pregnancy), sexual orientation, gender identity/expression, including transgender identity, religion, disability, age, genetics, active military or veteran status and any other characteristics protected under applicable federal or Massachusetts law.
-Harassment can includes offensive conduct that can be physical, verbal and visual in nature.
+- 3.0 Discrimination Based on a Protected Category: Discrimination Based on a Protected Category (discrimination) occurs when someone (or a group) is treated unfairly, less favorably and/or deprived access, benefits, or opportunities in education or employment based on membership in a Protected Category.
+Protected Categories include race, color, national origin/ethnicity, caste, sex (which includes pregnancy), sexual orientation, gender identity/expression, including transgender identity, religion, disability, age, genetics, active military or veteran status and any other characteristics protected under applicable federal or state law.
+When individuals are excluded from participation, are treated differently, or are otherwise adversely affected in a term or condition of their employment, education, living environment or participation in a University program or activity based on their membership in one of these Protected Categories, it constitutes discrimination. - 3.1 Harassment Based on a Protected Category: Harassment Based on a Protected Category (harassment) occurs when there is unwelcome or unwanted verbal or physical conduct which is objectively offensive and severe, persistent, or pervasive and is directed at an individual based on their membership in one (or more) Protected Categories.
+Protected Categories include race, color, national origin/ethnicity, caste, sex (which includes pregnancy), sexual orientation, gender identity/expression, including transgender identity, religion, disability, age, genetics, active military or veteran status and any other characteristics protected under applicable federal or state law.
+Harassment can include objectively offensive conduct that can be physical, verbal, non-verbal, and/or visual in nature.
 Harassment can include things such as jokes, slurs, epithets, name-calling, threats, intimidation, ridicule, mockery, insults, put-downs, unwanted touching, offensive objects or pictures, or other conduct that may be humiliating or that interferes with a person's education or work environment.
-Typically single, isolated incidents (unless extremely serious) will not be enough to rise to the level of harassment.
-The conduct is harassment when it severe or pervasive and begins to interfere with an individual's education or work environment or their participation in University programs or activities by creating an intimidating, hostile or offensive environment.

-3.2 Sexual Misconduct - Sexual Assault:
+Typically single, isolated incidents will often not be enough to rise to the level of harassment.
+The conduct is harassment when it is objectively offensive and severe, pervasive, or persistent to a reasonable person and interferes with an individual's education or work environment or their participation in University programs or activities by creating an intimidating, hostile or offensive environment.
+Harassment that is not based on a protected category would be addressed in Section 2.10.c. - 3.2 Sexual Exploitation: Sexual Exploitation occurs when a person(s) takes non-consensual or abusive sexual advantage of another, for any purpose.
+Sexual exploitation can take many forms, including those noted below, but is not limited to just the behaviors listed here.
+Other forms of sexual exploitation can occur beyond the categories listed here, as determined by the Office of Equal Opportunity on a case by case basis.